dexterlabora/meraki-tools-gas-vue-webpack/README.md

   `npm install @google/clasp -g`

+### Install

 1. Clone this repo
 2. Load dependencies with `yarn install`
 3. Make the JS bundles with `yarn build`
 4. Update `clasp/.clasp.json`, setting `"scriptId"` to your project's ID (so if your project's URL was https://script.google.com/d/foo123bar321) then `"scriptId"` should be `"foo123bar321"`)
 5. Build and deploy with `yarn clush`
 6. Serve dev server with `yarn serve`

-   2. A proxy server is required for local api development.
+- An API proxy server is required for local api development.

 ## To Do